Post-Graduate Completion Program Outcome

 - Population specific Preceptorship for DNP clinical course (360 clinical clock hours)

-- The minimum total clinical hours for the population are 840.
+- The minimum total clinical hours for the new role are 1020-1080.

 Students with an MS or MSN or DNP in another specialty and a different role must take: